navidtadjalli/job_scheduler/README.md

   - Tested if `run` policy rescheduled the past tasks
   - Tested if scheduler failure doesn't result in a crash
   - Tested if running recovery with no past tasks works fine and does nothing

+- `test_lifespan.py`: startup task restoration
+  - Tested if FastAPI gets started with a lifespan it will run it
 ---

 ### 📊 Coverage Report